 Special Projects can include a number of projects that are unique to a location or support other strategies.
 This could include public art or projects that enhance livability or support development.
-For example, State Street has several eligible properties eligible for historic designation.
-Special project could be one that rehabilitate older properties or incorporate it in future development plans.
+For example, State Street has several properties that are eligible for historic designation.
+A special project could be one that rehabilitates an older property or incorporates it into future development plans.